cupcakedev/smartshopping-demo/README.md

 - `shopUrl` – RegEx matching all merchant's URLs

 - `checkoutUrl` – RegEx matching merchant's checkout page

+- `detect` – arrays of commands to detect and extract a successful coupon.

 - `inspect`, `apply` and `applyBest` – arrays of commands for respective stages of auto apply flow.